Swyft/swyftpackageimportscript/README.md

 ## Instructions for running

-Change the username, password, secretToken and login server url for the env_config.json file.
+Create a json file named `env_config.json`.
+You can copy the contents of the `sample_env_config.json` file.
+Change the username, password, secretToken and login server url for the `env_config.json` file.
 If you do not have a secret token, you can retrieve one by going to the personal settings in your salesforce org for your username, clicking on the `Reset My Security Token` and then pushing the `Reset Security Token` button.
 The new security token will be emailed to the associated email account for your username.

 ```